Tempered Perfect Lattices in the Binary Case: Background on binary quadratic forms

-The product of proper fractional ideals $L_1$, $L_2$ of~$\O$ is a proper fractional ideal for the same~$\O$ \cite[\S2.7.4]{BoSh}. $\O$ is an identity element for this product.
-The norm is multiplicative: $N(L_1 L_2) = N(L_1) N(L_2)$.
+The product of proper fractional ideals $L_1$, $L_2$ of~$\O$ is a proper fractional ideal for the same~$\O$ \cite[\S2.7.4]{BoSh}.
 If $\bar L$ is the image of~$L$ under complex conjugation, then $L \bar L = N(L)\O$, which means $\bar L$ is a multiplicative inverse for~$L$ up to similarity.
 This shows the similarity classes of proper fractional ideals for~$\O$ form an abelian group under multiplication, the \emph{(proper) ideal class group} of~$\O$.
 This group is finite \cite[p.~139]{BoSh}.